 This traditional love song meets Sam Hunt's fast-talking country style.
 Southside's third single has a great melody and poignant lyrics about wanting to introduce a lover to important family members.
 "Kinfolks" made it to number one on the US Country Airplay chart.

 1. "House Party"

-While Montevallo was full of breakup songs, it also gave us the incredibly fun and upbeat country bop "House Party."
-The number one hit was so popular, they made two music videos.
+While Montevallo was full of breakup songs, it also gave us the incredibly fun and upbeat country bop "House Party" that is probably included on tons of party playlists.
+The number one hit was so popular, that they made two official music videos.

 READ MORE: Sam Hunt Announces 2022 Live Shows